atbcb/ICTTestingBaseline/docs/12PageTitles.md

 # 12. Page Titles
+## Accessibility Requirements
+* [WCAG2 SC 2.4.2 Page Titled](http://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html) -- Web pages have titles that describe topic or purpose.

-## Rationale
+## Test Method Rationale
-### Requirement Rationale
 A Web page must have a programmatic title that identifies the Web page and makes sense without requiring users to read or interpret page content.

-### Test Method Rationale
-<<Include language to describe why we are testing the way we have outlined>>

-## Accessibility Requirements
-* WCAG2 SC 2.4.2 Page Titled -- Web pages have titles that describe topic or purpose.

 ## Limitations, Assumptions, Exceptions
 * Assumption: every page should have a descriptive title; if a page title does not exist for a page, the page would fail for this Baseline Requirement and the page would not be conformant with SC 2.4.2.

-## Test Procedure
+## Test Procedure for SC 2.4.2 Page Titled
 ### Select/Identify Content
 Identify the title for the page.